splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

   :width: 100%
   :alt: Amount of AWS entities with the Collector installed.

-Select the :guilabel:`OpenTelemetry enabled` button to see whether the Collector's installed in each entity of your AWS instances.
+Select the :guilabel:`OpenTelemetry Enabled` button to see whether the Collector is installed on each AWS EC2 instance helping identify the instances that still need to be instrumented.
+For instances that are successfully instrumented, you can see version of the Collector deployed as well.

 .. _after-aws-integration: